 How to Create a Faux Antique Brass Finish With Paint

-Next, I wiped it down and spray painted it with a coat of the dark bronze spray paint.
+Next, I spray painted it with a coat of the dark bronze spray paint.

 After it dried, I sprayed a coat of the classic bronze spray paint over the entire piece.
 I stood farther away so that I wouldn’t be spraying such a concentrated amount onto the fixture.